Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 On a laptop or single node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Simulation of 48,000 spheres on rotating drum after reading an .stl file.
-This simulation takes around one hour and 10 minutes on a laptop of 12 cores with openmp.
+Simulation of 48,000 spheres on a rotating drum after reading an .stl file.
+This simulation takes around one hour and 10 minutes on a laptop with 12 cores with OpenMP.
 The input files are available here: ``exaDEM/example/cylinder_stl/cylinder_stl.msp``

 .. image:: ../_static/cyl_stl.gif
    :align: center

 Simulation of 140,000 spheres falling into a cell.
 A blade is then activated with rotational and translational motion.
 A This simulation takes around 4-5 days on a single node of 32 cores.
-A tutorial is available with polyhedra into the tutorial section.
+A tutorial is available with polyhedra in the tutorial section.

 .. image:: ../_static/pale-0.5.gif
    :align: center